raphael-group/lazac-copy-number/README.md

-# Breaked: resurrecting the copy number transformation model
+# Lazac: maximum parsimony under the zero-agnostic copy number transformation model

-*Breaked* is a tool for inferring single-cell resolution copy number phylogenies from copy number data.
-It is based on our *resurrecting copy number transformation* (RCNT) model, which we recently introduced as a simplification of the *copy number transformation* (CNT) model.
+*Lazac* is a tool for inferring single-cell resolution copy number phylogenies from copy number data.
+It is based on our *zero-agnostic copy number transformation* (ZCNT) model, which we recently introduced as a simplification of the *copy number transformation* (CNT) model.
 Our algorithm uses tree search and an efficient solver of the small parsimony problem to find trees.